27 Nights: Production

 The film is based on the true story of an Argentine artist and writer Natalia Kohen, who was erroneously diagnosed with Pick's disease at the age of 88 and subsequently committed to a psychiatric clinic against her will.
 A later judicial proceeding determined that Kohen was in good health, leading to her release.

-The film is directed by Uruguayian actor and director Daniel Hendler and have Marilú Marini in key role supported by Carla Peterson and Julieta Zylberberg.
+The film is directed by Uruguayian actor and director Daniel Hendler, who co-stars with Marilú Marini, and features Carla Peterson and Julieta Zylberberg.

 Release

 27 Nights opened the 73rd San Sebastián International Film Festival on 19 September 2025, where it competed for Golden Shell.